last update 1-1-2005

 distasteful by the employer.

-statute only applies to conduct that occurs in Louisiana.
+that this statute only applies to conduct that occurs in Louisiana.

 jurisdiction to reinstate a state employee or give him back pay since that